-Pre-Shared Key- Specify a key for IKE authentication Re-type Pre-Shared Key-Confirm the pre-shared key.
+Pre-Shared Key- Specify a key for IKE authentication Confirm Pre-Shared Key- Retype the characters to confirm the pre-shared key.

 IPSec Security Method

 Medium - Authentication Header (AH) means data will be authenticated, but not be encrypted.
 By default, this option is active.